earnestt1234/FED3_Viz/Manual.md

 Groups can then be reloaded with the **Load Groups Button**; at least one FED file must be loaded for the button to be active.
 Clicking the button will prompt the user to select a Group file to load.

-Group files associated **file names** with **Group names**.
-In this way, files that are moved around the computer will still be recognized.
-However, **files with changed names will not be re-grouped**.
-Additionally, if a new file matches a name in the Groups file, it will be Grouped, even if it was not the original file used to create the group.
+Group `.csv` files associate absolute file paths with Group labels.
+By default, Groups will only be assigned if the absolute path of the loaded file matches the absolute path listed in the Groups file.
+Therefore, loaded files that have been moved (or renamed) will not be picked up.
+This behavior can be changed by unticking **Settings > General > When loading groups, check for the absolute path (rather than the file name)**, in which case Groups will be assigned based on the file name and regardless of file location.
+Using this option allows files to be moved, but FEDs with the same file name will be indiscernible: all matching names will be given the same Group label(s) if available.

 <div style="page-break-after: always; break-after: page;"></div>